builders-garden/xbtify-xmtp-app-base/README.md

-# Base XMTP XBT Agent
+# Xbt Agent with XMTP Agent SDK

 This is a basic XMTP XBT Agent that can be used to send and receive messages on the XMTP network.
+It uses the XMTP Agent SDK to create a basic agent that can be used to send and receive messages on the XMTP network.

+It then hits the ai service to answer to dm and group messages.

 ## Prerequisites